California Promise Program

 • A first-generation college student

-• A student who is a graduate of a high school located in community that is underrepresented in college attendance
+• A student who is a graduate of a high school located in a community that is underrepresented in college attendance

 What qualifications are needed for Transfer students to be in the program?